MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 # Understanding nginx's behavior

-nginx its [*How nginx processes a request*](https://nginx.org/en/docs/http/request_processing.html) page is very technical, so let's break it down.
+nginx its [*How nginx processes a request*](https://nginx.org/en/docs/http/request_processing.html) page is very technical, so let's break it down step by step.

 ## Setup